Cellane/chalk/_drafts/how-to-de-googlify-your-life.md

 Let's start with a surprisingly simple replacement: Google Search.
 I know it sounds truly terrifying at first -- how could a person possibly function on the Internet without the friendly uncle Google Search?
-Well, I haven't used Google Search (besides a few very rare and minor exceptions that happened when I was searching for things truly obscure) in over half a year and as you can see, I have clearly survived.
+Well, I haven't used Google Search (besides a few rare and minor exceptions that happened when I was searching for things truly obscure) in over half a year and as you can see, I have clearly survived.